 The third component, designed for both doctors and patients, is an online video which demonstrates how when doctors take an extra 3-seconds to explain to patients why specific medicines are being prescribed for them, patient adherence increases dramatically.

-“Most autoimmune diseases are chronic and managing them on a day-to-day basis can be overwhelming, especially when patients have multiple diseases, which is often the case with ADs,” said AARDA Executive Director, Virginia T. Ladd, explaining that the study found that 30 percent of prescriptions are never filled and only 35 percent of newly-diagnosed patients rely solely on their physician’s advice when it comes to taking medication.
+“Most autoimmune diseases are chronic and managing them on a day-to-day basis can be overwhelming, especially when patients have multiple diseases, which is often the case with autoimmune disease,” said AARDA Executive Director, Virginia T. Ladd, explaining that the study found that 30 percent of prescriptions are never filled and only 35 percent of newly-diagnosed patients rely solely on their physician’s advice when it comes to taking medication.

 Another contributor to non-adherence is the “Fear Factor” which can be dispelled if and when the physician takes the extra few seconds to explain to the patient precisely why the medication is being prescribed.
 The videos, for example, demonstrate it is far more effective when a doctor says, “Here is a prescription for your rheumatoid arthritis.
 We are trying to prevent crippling and disability of your joints,” than when he/she says, “Here’s your prescription.
 See you in a month.”